Suspension of Self-Service

 For the appropriate instrument, reserve a time-slot sufficient to complete your assay.

-Put samples in the Mini-fridge (by sink) in the Genomics Facility (A628 Life Science Annex).
-For tubes, transfer them to a Genomics Facility rack, taking your own rack back to your lab – do
+Put samples in the Mini-fridge (by sink) in the Genomics Core (A628 Life Science Annex).
+For tubes, transfer them to a Genomics Core rack, taking your own rack back to your lab – do

 not leave your own re-usable rack or box.

 Sample Information: Provide whatever information is needed to process your samples.
-Either a note with the samples or an email (Genomics Facility) is suitable.
+Either a note with the samples or an email (Genomics Core) is suitable.

 Data/files will be returned by email; when necessary, samples will be returned through the same mini-fridge noted above.